elastos/Elastos.Developer.Website/content/elastos_trinity/setup/project_setup.md

 **Checklist:**

-- Trinity must be installed on your device
+- elastOS must be installed on your device
 - Connect your device to your computer using a USB cable.
 - Make sure android adb is in your path.